Positive opinions are up for both China (39%, +9) and the United States (30%, +4).

-Methodology: Results are based on an online study conducted from January 13 to January 15, 2026, among 1,002 adults in the United States.
-The data has been statistically weighted according to U.S. census figures for age, gender and region.
+Methodology: Results are based on an online survey conducted from February 4 to February 6, 2026, among a representative sample of 1,001 adults in Canada.
+The data has been statistically weighted according to Canadian census figures for age, gender and region in Canada.
 The margin of error—which measures sample variability—is +/- 3.1 percentage points, nineteen times out of twenty.

 Find our data tables here and download the press release here.